12.5. Pure Virtual Functions and Abstract Classes

 (a)(b)(c)

 Chaining overridden functions.
-Previously, we saw that it was possible to chain function calls together, which allows us to use, if not to directly access, private variables in the classes throughout the inheritance hierarchy.
+Previously, we saw that it was possible to chain function calls together, which allows us to use the private variables in the classes throughout the inheritance hierarchy.
 Having a pure virtual function in a superclass does not prevent function chaining.

 1. The Employee calc_pay function is a pure virtual function, making the function and the Employee class abstract

-2. We calculate the pay for employees that receive a salary by taking their annual salary and dividing it by the number of pay periods.
-If the employees are paid twice per month, then their current pay is salary / 24 - salary is a private member of the SalariedEmployee class
+2. We calculate the pay for employees who receive a salary by dividing their annual salary by the number of pay periods.
+If the employees are paid twice per month, then their current pay is salary / 24, where salary is a private member of the SalariedEmployee class

 3. The current pay for sales employees is their salary plus a commission.
 Notice: